-Staff who require assistance moving around the McGill downtown campus, due to a temporary or permanent disability, can register with HR Pensions & Benefits to use McGill’s free adapted transport service.
-The adapted van will transport staff between any of McGill’s downtown campus buildings, Monday through Friday between 8:00 a.m. and 5:30 p.m.
+Staff who require assistance moving around the McGill downtown campus or are unable to use public transportation to and from campus due to a temporary or permanent disability, can apply with Disability Management to use McGill’s free adapted transport service or proximity parking on campus.
+The adapted van will transport staff between any of McGill’s downtown campus buildings, Monday through Friday between 8:00 a.m. and 6:00 p.m.

-- Provide supporting medical documentation.
-Please have your treating physician complete the Physician's Statement (request for reduced parking permit or adapted transport) located on the HR website under Forms.
+- Please have your treating physician complete the Physician's Statement (request for proximity parking permit or adapted transport) located on the HR website under Forms.